Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Model/README.md

 We use [pytest](https://docs.pytest.org/en/latest/) to run tests located under `tests/`.
 You can run the tests after having done the instructions in the [Running on Local](#running-on-local) commands.

-You can run the entire test suite with
+You can run the entire test suite with:

 * **Action**:
 ```bash